 Understanding Advanced Maternal Age

 Advanced maternal age refers to women who are 35 years or older at the time of childbirth.
-As you approach this stage, it’s important to recognize that the risks and health considerations associated with pregnancy can change.
+At this stage, the risks and health considerations associated with pregnancy do change.

-Your age may influence genetic factors, with an increased risk of chromosomal abnormalities, such as Down syndrome.
-Additionally, you might experience a higher likelihood of pregnancy-related conditions, including gestational diabetes and hypertension.
+Age can influence genetic factors, with a higher risk of chromosomal abnormalities such as Down syndrome.
+There is also a greater likelihood of pregnancy-related conditions like gestational diabetes and hypertension.

 As maternal age increases, so does the risk of chromosomal abnormalities and pregnancy-related conditions.

-Understanding these factors enables you to make informed decisions about your health and your baby’s well-being, fostering a positive pregnancy experience.
-It’s important to prioritize both physical and emotional health during this time.
+Staying informed lets you make informed decisions about your health and your baby’s well-being.
+Both physical and emotional health deserve attention throughout this time.

 Common Symptoms During Pregnancy